rayalan/binary-adages/content/pages/profile-interview-answers.md

 So in trying to build coalition with one group of people (those who have genuine disagreements), I'm making it harder on a different group (the one that just wants an answer).
 I'm still working on finding the right balance between soliciting input, building consensus, and moving with appropriate speed.
 One tactic I particularly like is to sketch out a decision along with the rationale -- pros and cons.
 Then post that sketch with a request for feedback about what I may be missing in my assessment.
 This approach encourages feedback, especially when I'm making a bad decision or missing information, gives people time to reflect, but also avoids bogging decisions down in discussion, especially ones that aren't controversial.

-### Boss' comments
+### Boss's comments

 Here's how a boss summarized my key contributions for one year:

 _"Alan is the tip of the spear.
-When it comes to working on building strategy into our work Alan is engaged.
+When it comes to working on building strategy into our work, Alan is engaged.
 This is also true of almost any aspect of Development right now: Hiring, project work, etc.  Alan is fully engaged across the board._

 _"Leadership in Crisis.
 In times of crisis Alan's clear vision, effective communication style, and deep understanding of our tech make him well suited to take on this type of work."_